wshon/madedit-mod/README.txt

 ChangeLog:
 ----------
 Mod v0.2.6
+1. Enhanced bookmark edit functions(copy/cut/delete/replace)
+2. Move Toggle/Goto/clear bookmarks to Search because they are not edit functions
-1. Start/End select to mark a start and end of selection
+2. Start/End select to mark a start and end of selection by menu
-2. Capitalize words in selection
+3. Capitalize words in selection
-3. Add Capitalize to MadPython
+4. Add Capitalize to MadPython
-4. Update Simplified Chinese
+5. Update Simplified Chinese

 Mod v0.2.5.5
 1. Add shortcut to Show All Chars(Space, Tab and EOL)